Systemic Lupus Erythematosus, SLE (Chronic Autoimmune Disease) in Dogs

 Which dog breeds are most commonly affected by SLE?

-SLE can occur in any dog breed, but certain breeds appear to be more susceptible.
-The commonly affected breeds include the German Shepherd, Beagle, Irish Setter, Poodle, and Shetland Sheepdog.
-Genetic factors play a role in the susceptibility to the disease. -
+SLE can occur in any dog breed, but certain breeds seem to be more susceptible.
+Commonly affected breeds include the German Shepherd, Beagle, Irish Setter, Poodle, and Shetland Sheepdog.
+Genetic factors play a role in susceptibility to the disease. -

 What symptoms can occur in a dog with SLE?